OscarLewis/oldvashon/README.md

 ## Building

+To build this site, you must have [Yarn](https://yarnpkg.com/) installed.
+Instructions to do so can be found [here](https://yarnpkg.com/getting-started/install).

 Run `yarn install` to install dependencies before running `yarn build` to build the static website in the dist folder.

 Running `yarn dev` will start a local development server.